ECOWAS Common Currency: Diplomats interpret positions of Ghana, Nigeria -

 Nigeria and Ghana recently took different positions on the Economic Community of West African States (ECOWAS) common currency, Eco.
 Fifteen members of the community, Benin, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Mauritania (left 2002), Niger, Nigeria, Senegal, Sierra Leone, Togo, and Burkina Faso (which joined when its name was Upper Volta), planned having a single market, just like Europe.

-First, eight among them, the Francophones (Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal and Togo), decided to separate their ties with France’s CFA (Communaute Financiere d’Afrique) Franc and adopt Eco as their common currency.
-Alassane Ouattara, President of the Republic Cote d’Ivoire who, at the 56th Ordinary session of the ECOWAS in Abuja, announced it, revealed that France, their colonial master, was in total support, quoting the French President, Emmanuel Macron, as describing the decision as a “historic reform”.
+First, eight among them, the Francophones (Benin, Burkina Faso, Guinea-Bissau, Côte d’Ivoire, Mali, Niger, Senegal and Togo), decided to separate their ties with France’s CFA (Communaute Financiere d’Afrique) Franc and adopt Eco as their common currency.
+Alassane Ouattara, President of the Republic of Cote d’Ivoire who, at the 56th Ordinary session of the ECOWAS in Abuja, announced it, revealed that France, their colonial master, was in total support, quoting the French President, Emmanuel Macron, as describing the decision as a “historic reform”.

-However, while Ghana, an Anglophone country, hailed the decision, Nigeria still threads with caution, a development that has sparked off debates, even beyond the issue of a common market.
+However, while Ghana, an Anglophone country, hailed the decision, Nigeria still handles the matter with caution, a development that has sparked off debates, even beyond the issue of a common market.

 There was a statement signed by Yunusa Abdullahi, the spokesperson to the Federal Ministry of Finance, Budget and National Planning, Abuja: “Nigeria has received the news of the change of name of the UEMOA currency, the CFA (Communaute Financiere d’Aafrique) to ECO supposedly as the ECOWAS Single currency.
 Nigeria is studying the situation and would respond in due course.”